-Illegal gold mining has waste that still containing mercury (Hg), and then discharged into the rivers and coastal area also.
-Mercury in ecosystem aquatic has influence to the food chain of the water birds.
-The objective of this research was to inventory the water birds species in the coastal areas, and describe the exposure of mercury in the organ of birds.
+Artisanal gold mining waste that still contain mercury (Hg) then discharged into rivers and coastal area.
+Mercury in ecosystem aquatic has influence the food chain of the waterbirds.
+The objective of this research was to inventory the water birds species in the coastal, and describe the exposure of mercury in the organs of birds.
 This research conducted to the coastal region of North Gorontalo regency.
-Collecting data of water birds was in the Buladu and llangata coastal area.
+Collecting data was in the Buladu and Ilangata coastal area.
 Data analysis to concentration mercury in the body of the water birds using Atomic Absorption Spectrophotometer (AAS) on samples of the kidneys, liver and muscle chest tissue.
-This study find out four species of water birds in the coastal habitat, also mercury concentrations exposure in the organs of each species, namely: (1) Butorides striatus, exposure of mercury 0.22 ppm in the kidneys, 0.17 ppm in the liver, and 12.12 ppm in the muscle; (2) Tringa melanoleuca, exposure of mercury 0.43 ppm in the kidney, 0.31 ppm in the liver, and 0.31 ppm in the muscle; (3) Actitis hypoleucos, exposure of mercury 0.19 ppm in the kidney, 0.10 ppm in liver, 0.10 ppm in the muscle: (4) Pluvialis squatarola, exposure of mercury 0.11 ppm in the kidney, 0.10 ppm in liver, 0.10 ppm in the muscle.
-These researches have indicated that there was water pollution in the river, also mercury in food chain of birds living.
-This research hopefully strengthening the scientific knowledge in addressing to the environmental crisis, threats the bird's biodiversity, also would be use by policy maker for natural resources development, as well community empowerment.
+This study find out four species of waterbirds in the coastal area, also mercury concentrations exposure in the organs of each species, namely: (1) Butorides striatus, exposure of mercury 0.22 ppm in kidneys, 0.17 ppm in liver, 12.12 ppm in muscle; (2) Tringa melanoleuca, exposure of mercury 0.43 ppm in kidney, 0.31 ppm in liver, 0.31 ppm in muscle; (4) Pluvialis squatarola, exposure of mercury 0.11 ppm in kidney, 0.10 ppm in liver, 0.10 ppm in the muscle.
+This research indicated that there was mercury pollution in the river, also mercury in food chain of birds living.
+The research strengthening the scientific knowledge in addressing to threats the bird's biodiversity, also would be use for natural resources development and policy, as well community empowerment.